guardian/typerighter/docs/02-google-sheet.md

 | Notes | General notes for rule maintenance, not currently used by the system |
 | ID | An id to uniquely identify the rule within the corpus. |

+The contents of the sheet are validated when the rules are re-ingested.
+To do this, navigate to `<base-url>/rules` on a running Typerighter instance, and click 'refresh'.
+Any validation errors will appear when the process is complete.